jadecobra/python_tdd_exercises/source/index.rst

 take the course with Jacob
 *********************************************************************************

-If you would like to work with me personally.
-I teach this course everyday from Monday to Friday.
-You can :ref:`sign up for the 8-week course for $99.99 here<join a HATCH>`
+If you would like to work with me.
+I teach this course everyday from Monday to Friday in groups of 5.
+You can :ref:`sign up for the 8-week course here<join a HATCH>`

 ----